ken-warren/top_UK_youtubers_2024/README.md

 | 3    | Dua Lipa        | 104,954.95                  |

-For the next phase (**Validation**),the variables channel_name, total_videos and total_views will be used in Total Subscribers Analysis to assess the ROI.
-The following scenarios will be exemplified;
+For the next phase (**Validation**),the variables channel_name, total_videos and total_views were used in Total Subscribers Analysis to assess the ROI.
+The following scenarios were exemplified;

 |Scenario|value|
 |---|---|